 During meetings members exchange ideas and information and demonstrate tools and techniques.
 In most cases someone will give a formal demonstration of an aspect of woodturning, ranging from the use of turning tools to the decoration of turned pieces.
-Members are encouraged to tape part in the turning challenge.
-The turning challenges are as per the 2019 turners programme.
-Download
+Members are encouraged to take part in the turning challenge.

 A video system using a video camera allows for video streaming of demonstrations to be shown live on a big screen.
 A sound system, with wireless and wired microphones, is used during discussions and demonstrations.